andre-brandao/pyprland/Getting-started.md

 Create a configuration file in `~/.config/hypr/pyprland.toml` enabling a list of plugins, each plugin may have its own configuration needs, eg:

+Check the [TOML format](https://toml.io/) for details about the syntax.

 ```toml
 [pyprland]
 plugins = [